-To investigate the effects of our two tested velocity profiles, we compared the results of our standard and cosine Jensen wake models with operational data recorded by the Supervisory Control and Data Acquisition (SCADA) system of a large scale wind farm.
+To investigate the effects of our two tested velocity profiles, we compared the results of a standard Jensen wake model and cosine-distribution Jensen model with operational data recorded by the Supervisory Control and Data Acquisition (SCADA) system of a large-scale wind farm.

 The target wind farm for this test was Horns Rev I, located in the North Sea, approximately 14 km off Denmark's west coast.
 Horns Rev was the world's first large scale offshore wind farm, consisting of 80 Vestas V80-2.0 MW turbines, for a total installed capacity of 160 MW.
 Construction was completed in 2002, and operational data recorded by the wind farm's SCADA system has since been utilised for several wake model benchmarking studies [14, 15, 16, 17].
-The adopted power and thrust coefficient curves for the Vestas wind turbines and the wind farm layout are illustrated in Figures 14 and 15, respectively.
+The wind farm layout is illustrated in Figure 15.